Welcome to The Purple Painted Lady on-line shopping cart

 Do you do anything special to apply the wax?

 Apply it lightly.
 Often in photos you see brushes with a heavy amount, but that is only because visually they needed a lot of wax for it to show up in the photo.
 Apply in light coats BUT push the wax into the paint. (does that make sense?)
 Work in small areas and lightly wipe off extra wax with a clean soft rag or towel.
+Many stockist use the analogy of applying hair conditioner.
+You apply it to your hair and then do what?
+Rinse it off.
+That is because your hair will absorb what it needs.
+Chalk Paint™ by Annie Sloan will do the same thing in regards to the wax!
 Let the wax dry till it is touchable and not tacky- usually about an hour.
 Then you can buff it with a clean – lint free rag.
 The more you buff- the smoother the finish will feel to the touch and shinier the effect.
 If you are applying multiple coats of wax…lightly rub out each coat- but only buff the last coat if you are going for a shinier finish.

 I hope that this helps all of you.